 Camping World Holdings Doesn't Earn Enough To Cover Its Payments

-A big dividend yield for a few years doesn't mean much if it can't be sustained.
-Prior to this announcement, the company was paying out 112% of what it was earning, however the dividend was quite comfortably covered by free cash flows at a cash payout ratio of only 47%.
+Solid dividend yields are great, but they only really help us if the payment is sustainable.
+Before making this announcement, Camping World Holdings' dividend was higher than its profits, but the free cash flows quite comfortably covered it.
 Given that the dividend is a cash outflow, we think that cash is more important than accounting measures of profit when assessing the dividend, so this is a mitigating factor.

-Overall, we don't think this company makes a great dividend stock, even though the dividend wasn't cut this year.
+In summary, dividends being cut isn't ideal, however it can bring the payment into a more sustainable range.
 The payments haven't been particularly stable and we don't see huge growth potential, but with the dividend well covered by cash flows it could prove to be reliable over the short term.
-This company is not in the top tier of income providing stocks.
+We don't think Camping World Holdings is a great stock to add to your portfolio if income is your focus.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.